-We are here to support people with ME/CFS & Long Covid
+We help people with ME/CFS/PVFS & Long Covid

 The ME Association has been providing expert help since 1978.
 We understand what living with ME/CFS/PVFS is like and we don’t think anyone should struggle alone.

 As many as 265,000 people in the UK live with ME/CFS.
 It is a life-changing and indiscriminate neurological condition that affects adults and children from all socio-economic and ethnic backgrounds.
 It can lead to long-term disability and a lower quality of life than multiple sclerosis or cancer.